Seat Pleasant, Maryland: Law enforcement

 The Seat Pleasant Police Department (SPPD) is the primary law enforcement agency servicing the municipality.
 The SPPD is assisted by the Prince George's County Police Department and the Sheriff's Office as directed by authority.

 Prince George's County Police Department District 8 Station in Upper Marlboro CDP serves the community.

-In 2021, Seat Pleasant retaliated against a whistleblower on the local police department who released videos of Seat Pleasant police engaging in wrongdoing or inappropriate behavior, which included assaulting an unarmed National Guardsman.

 Fire protection

-The Seat Pleasant Volunteer Fire Company Inc, also known as the Infamous 8 House, is the primary fire department serving the community.
+The Seat Pleasant Volunteer Fire Company Inc, also known as the Infamous 8 House, was the primary fire department serving the community.
 It is located at 6305 Addison Road, Seat Pleasant.
-It is home to both career and volunteer firefighters and EMTs.
-It houses two engines, Engine 82 and 83, and Ambulance 88.
-The first due for the SPVFC is about 5.5 sqmi.
-The total response area is about 38 sqmi serving over 250,000 citizens averaging about 7000 calls a year.
+It was home to both career and volunteer firefighters and EMTs.
+It housed two engines, Engine 82 and 83, and Ambulance 88.
+The first due for the SPVFC was about 5.5 sqmi.
+The total response area was about 38 sqmi serving over 250,000 citizens averaging about 7000 calls a year.
+In 2022, the Seat Pleasant Volunteer Fire Company was shut down.
+Fire protection for the town is now provided by the New Prince George's County Fire and EMS Department Station 802, as well as other surrounding fire stations.